rpollock03/guilds/README.md

-# Next.js with Bun runtime

-Bun is really amazing, you should check it out!
+# Guilds

 ## Features

 - NextJS
 - TypeScript
+- Firebase with Firebase Emulators
 - CSS in JS using styled-components
 - Prettier
 - ESLint